DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation: Experiment Results

 The compilation error indicates that MLLM does not sufficiently understand the syntax of framework-based front-end development.
 As illustrated in Figure~\ref{fig:errors}, different MLLMs exhibit distinct error patterns across frameworks, revealing specific weaknesses in their understanding of front-end development syntax.

 In React development, the top three errors are ``Unexpected Token'', ``Expression Expected'', and ``Use Client Missing'', with Qwen-7B producing the highest number of compilation errors (95 total) while GPT-4o demonstrates superior performance with only 3 total errors.
+For Vue development, ``Missing End Tag'', ``Unexpected EOF'', and ``Attribute Error'' are dominated errors.
+Qwen-7B shows the most compilation issues (102), while Claude-3.7 achieves near-perfect compilation success with just 1 error.
+Angular development presents a different error profile, with ``Incomplete Block'', ``Component Import Error'', and ``Component Export Error'' as the primary issues.
+Qwen-7B continues to struggle with 73 total errors, while Pixtral-124B shows the best performance.